julien-pal/node-red-contrib-grpc/README.md

 # node-red-contrib-grpc

-## The all in one gRPCcontribution package for Node-RED.
+## The all in one gRPC contribution package for Node-RED.

 [Node-RED][1] contribution package for [gRPC][2]